rguimerao/forkyou/README.md

 Android App as a personal project
 Check the repo for more info!

-It will be updated as often as I can
+It will be updated as often as I can. <br />
-As far as my knowledge on Android goes, I will be only doing the backend
+As far as my knowledge on Android goes, I will be only doing the backend and controllers.

 Check the TODO file for a list of things to do and being done.